heremaps/msdkui-ios/Documentation/Guides/UserGuide.md

 >Before starting the trip, no initial maneuver data may be present.
 In such a case, the view shows a suitable default instruction, like "Follow the route on the map", until the first maneuver data - whether `nil` or not - is provided.

+Optionally, you can use the MSDKUI's `NavigationManagerDelegateDispatcher` to multicast the HERE SDK's navigation events to your controller.
+This way you can, for example, enable voice commands during navigation.
+Check the `GuidanceViewController` for an example on how to do this.

 In order for our app to be able to use guidance we must use the device's `location-services` and add the following permissions to our `Info.plist`.
 ```xml
 <key>UIRequiredDeviceCapabilities</key>